basecamp/kamal-site/docs/commands/accessory.md

 Accessories are long-lived services that your app depends on.
 They are not updated when you deploy.

 They are not proxied, so rebooting will have a small period of downtime.
-You can map volumes from the host server into your container for persistance across reboots.
+You can map volumes from the host server into your container for persistence across reboots.

 Run `kamal accessory` to view and manage your accessories.